murillo-frazao-cunha/murillo-frazao-cunha/README.md

 ## About

-Software engineer focused on infrastructure, distributed systems and modern development tooling.
+Software developer focused on infrastructure, distributed systems and modern development tooling.

 Currently working on:
 - Full-stack framework development with native HTTP/3 support